TrevorDKelly/dom-keyboard/README.md

 ---

 ## <a name="initializing">Initializing</a>
-Call the `DOMKeyboard` constructor function with the width you want the keyboard to be, an optional `id` attribute, and an optional `options`<br>
+Call the `DOMKeyboard` constructor function with the width you want the keyboard to be, an optional `id` attribute, and an optional `options` object.<br>
-The width must be a percentage<br>
+The width must be a percentage.<br>
-The `id` will be the DOM id of the keyboard<br>
+The `id` will be the DOM id of the keyboard.<br>
-More on the `options` object below<br>
+More on the `options` object below.<br>

-The keyboard object has a `node` property that returns the DOM node for the keybaord
+The keyboard object has a `node` property that returns the DOM node for the keybaord.
 ```javascript
 const kb = new DOMKeyboard("100%", "my-keyboard", [options]);
 document.body.appendChild(kb.node);